Bias-adjusted spectral clustering in multi-layer stochastic block models: Discussion

 \section{Discussion}

-An important theoretical question in the study of stochastic block models is the critical threshold for community estimation.
+While we establish community estimation consistency in this paper, there are two major additional theoretical directions we hope our results will help shed light into for future work.
+First, an important theoretical question in the study of stochastic block models is the critical threshold for community estimation.
 This involves finding a critical rate of the overall edge density and/or the separation between rows of $B_{\ell,0}$, and proving achievability of certain community estimation accuracy when the density and/or separation are above this threshold, as well as impossibility for non-trivial community recovery below this threshold.
 For single-layer SBMs, this problem has been studied by many authors, such as \cite{Massoulie14}, \cite{AbbeS15}, \cite{ZhangZ16}, and \cite{Mossel18}.
 The case of multi-layer SBMs is much less clear, especially for generally structured layers.
 The upper bounds proved in \cite{PaulC17} and \cite{Sharmo18} imply achievability of vanishing error proportion when $Ln\rho\rightarrow\infty$ under a layer-wise positivity assumption.
 Our results requires a stronger $L^{1/2}n\rho/\log^{1/2}(L+n)\rightarrow\infty$ condition, but does not require a layer-wise positivity assumption.
 Ignoring logarithmic factors, is a rate of $L^{1/2}$ the right price to pay for not having the layer-wise positivity assumption?
-The error analysis in the proof of \Cref{thm:consistency} seems to suggest a positive answer.
-A rigorous claim will require a formal lower bound analysis, where the simplified constructions such as that in \cite{ZhangZ16} cannot work, since it does not reflect the additional hardness brought to the estimation problem by unknown layer-wise structures.
+The error analysis in the proof of \Cref{thm:consistency} seems to suggest a positive answer, but a rigorous claim will require a formal lower bound analysis.
+We note that the simplified constructions such as that in \cite{ZhangZ16} designed for single-layer SBMs are unlikely to work, since they do not reflect the additional hardness brought to the estimation problem by unknown layer-wise structures.